lpezet/etl-js/README.md

     * Template-based process (JSON, YAML) to express steps and activities as part of ETL
     * Extensible behavior via mods
-    * Tags allowing more dynamic behavior through activities and mods.
+    * Tags allowing more dynamic behavior

 # Concept